-This year's report also includes information on the assistance the PAC provides informally on behalf of the public and members of the media.
-Last year, the PAC's intervention led to a response or the release of records by a public body without a formal determination in well over 1,200 of the matters filed.
-That data demonstrates the importance and effectiveness of the PAC's work to assist the public as they navigate through government and to educate public officers about their responsibilities under the state's sunshine laws.
+The PAC also works informally with the public to resolve disputes over records or government meetings without the need for a formal appeal process.
+Last year, the PAC's informal intervention led to either a response or the release of records by a public body in over 1,270 of the matters filed.
+This demonstrates the importance and effectiveness of the PAC's work to assist the public.